ssbozy/ssbozy.github.io/posts/Making Blot.im work with Gmail using IFTTT.md

 ---
-title: Making Blot.im work with Gmail using IFTTT
+title: "Making Blot.im work with Gmail using IFTTT"
 date: 2018-03-31
 ---